OctopusDeploy/Architecture/Steps/PitchGuidelines.md

 * The name of the service being deployed to for a third layer service.
 * The default name of any deeper partitioning on a third layer service.
 This name must be able to be overridden on the steps.
 * The default name of the deployable artifact for a second layer service.
 This name must be able to be overridden on the steps.

+### Overrideable and non-overridable fields

+We aim to strike a balance between the flexibility of allowing target fields to be overridden on steps, and the pragmatism of encouraging target use as the foundation of repeatable deployments.
+This is often subjective, so there is no hard and fast rule here.

+Targets provide the ability to lift deployment destination details out of the steps, and represent a security boundary within Octopus.
+For those teams that require a high level of control or a clear distinction between deployment processes and the infrastructure they are deployed to, the solution is to lift all details about the deployment destination into a target.

+However, without the ability to override target details on a step, common deployment scenarios like feature branching and microsevice deployments will result in an explosion of targets, where the individual targets provide little benefit.
+In these situations it is useful to consider which target fields must be overridable to support these deployment patterns.

+Here are some guidelines:

+* When in doubt, assume targets describe the **where** and the **who**.
+Steps define the **what** and the **how**.
+* When in doubt, refer to **Ship incrementally** for guidance.
+It is easy to override a field in a step, but hard to remove a field once it has been exposed.
+* Target accounts should not be overridable.
+If a target is used to deploy to a wide surface area, the account on the target must have enough permissions to do so.
+* Cloud and platform partitions like regions, zones, projects, and namespaces, and individual service partitions like web app slots, should be considered in the context of a feature branch deployment or the deployment of many related microservices:
+    * Are teams likely to deploy a feature branch in a new AWS region?
+Probably not.
+    * Are teams likely to deploy a feature branch in a new Kubernetes namespace?
+This is likely.
+    * Are teams likely to deploy related microservices in separate Kubernetes namespaces?
+This is likely.
+    * Are teams likely to deploy a feature branch to a web app slot?
+This is likely.
+    * Are microservices for a related service likely to be deployed in many regions or availably zones?
+This is likely for high availability.
+But is this better moddeled as a single step with multiple targets, or a duplicated step with overridden AZ fields?
+Clearly duplicating steps to override one field will result in a mess, and multiple targets are a better choice here.
+    * Are teams likely to deploy a feature branch to new GCP project?
+This is likely given project scoped resources like GAE routing rules.
+* The names of services, such as a Lambda function name, an Azure Container instance name, or a Google Cloud Run instance, will typilcally be overridable.
+Feature branch deployments will almost certainly require renaming these values on a step.
+* There is no way to get the union of two targets.
+For example, the deployment of a Lambda exposed by an API gateway instance can not combine the details of a Lambda target and an API gateway target.
+Where a deployment logically takes place to two services that could be targets in their own right, consider how a single target can lift those combined details from a step.

 ### Second layer service